 - Golf.
 One of the most popular activities for seniors, many are already polishing up their clubs and in some areas the greens are already dry enough to play.
 Don’t golf?
 Try mini-putt, the mini version of golfing.
-Remember, April 10th is Golfer’s Day!
+Even consider creating a mini put game in your own backyard.

 This spring, get outside and enjoy the weather before it becomes too hot and humid.
 Plant some flowers, go for a walk around your neighbourhood to see the changes.
 The fresh air is good for you and just might put a spring in your step!